-There’s something about lobsters that places them in the higher strata of the fish world, whether it’s their lazily majestic movements, colour-changing shells or succulent flesh.
+There’s something about lobsters that places them in the higher strata of the fish world, whether it’s their colour-changing shells or succulent flesh.
 Once the reserve of fancy restaurants, lobsters are now available at local fishmongers and supermarkets.
-In fact, in time for Christmas in 2014, several budget supermarkets started selling whole frozen lobsters for £6 or under.

-The great thing about frozen lobsters is that the slightly grisly process of tackling a live version is bypassed.
-Plus, if you choose one that has been cooked, you can get straight to work on removing the flesh without having to bother with finding a huge cooking pot to boil it in.
-If all this still sounds a little ambitious, read on for our cookery team’s tips for preparing and cooking lobster.
+A frozen lobster comes conveniently prepped.
+If you choose one that has been pre-cooked, you can get straight to work on removing the flesh without having to bother with finding a huge cooking pot to boil it in.
+Read on to discover our food team's tips on cooking lobster.

 How to cook lobster